 The executive officers, including the President, of EWB-ISU must meet the following university requirements:

-Have a minimum cumulative grade point average (GPA) as stated below and meet that minimum GPA in the semester immediately prior to the election/appointment, the semester of election/appointment and the semesters during the term of office.
+Have a minimum cumulative grade point average (GPA) as stated below and meet that minimum GPA in the semester immediately prior to the election/appointment, the semester of election/appointment, and the semesters during the term of office.
 For undergraduate, graduate, and professional students, the minimum GPA is 2.00.
 In order for this provision to be met, at least six hours (half-time credits) must have been taken for the semester under consideration.

 Be in good standing with the university and enrolled: at least half time (six or more credit hours), if an undergraduate student (unless fewer credits are required to graduate in the spring and fall semesters) during the term of office, and at least half time (four or more credits), if a graduate-level student (unless fewer credits are required in the final stages of their degree as defined by the Continuous Registration Requirement) during their term of office.